Ever wondered whether your WordPress website is any good?

-It might not be for the reason you think!
-In “the top 10 reasons why your WordPress website sucks”, we take a look at the most common mistakes that people are unaware of when it comes to their WordPress websites.
+Your suspicions may be unfounded!
+In “the top 10 reasons why your WordPress isn’t very good”, we take a look at the most common mistakes that people make when it comes to their WordPress websites.
 People often come to us asking for specific help with something that needs tweaking on their website.
-All too often, they are oblivious to the real issues with their site.
+But all too often, they are oblivious to the real issues with their site.

-Pull up a chair – we’re here to tell you gently that there’s a good chance that your WordPress website sucks.
+We’re here to tell you gently that there’s a good chance that your WordPress website isn’t very good.
 Be honest, how many of these mistakes are you making with your website?

 1. You actually have more than one live website

 It doesn’t matter whether your main website has a “www” prefix or not, but it’s really important that you choose one as the preferred domain, and redirect the other one to the main one.

 Let’s say your website is outerbridge.co.uk.
 Try typing www.outerbridge.co.uk into your browser url box.
 Then type in just outerbridge.co.uk (without the www).
 Both addresses should take the user to exactly the same location.
 In other words, the user should end up at exactly the same web address.
 In our case, the www version is automatically directed to the non-www version.

 Why does this matter?
 If you don’t do this, Google will see your site as 2 separate (but identical) websites.
 This is very bad indeed for your search engine optimisation because Google will view one of the websites as duplicate content.
 Plagiarism is a big red flag as far as Google are concerned, so your Google rankings will be adversely affected.
 The same is true for http versions of your site – they should always be redirected automatically to the https version.

 For more information about redirecting domain urls, please see this support article from Google.

 2. What’s https?